AfrozSaqlain/Papr/README.md

 ## Why Rust?

-I wrote Papr in Rust because an academic research workspace needs to be fast, reliable, and light on system resources:
+Papr was written in Rust because an academic research workspace needs to be fast, reliable, and light on system resources:
 * **Performance:** Instant application startup and rapid indexing of thousands of local PDFs.
 * **Async Concurrency:** Powered by Tokio's async runtime, Papr downloads papers, watches filesystem changes, and handles network calls in the background without freezing the UI.
 * **Stability & Memory Safety:** Rust's strict safety guarantees eliminate memory leaks, race conditions, and unexpected crashes mid-session.